cherullo/tictactoe/README.md

 ## Directories

-*html
+* html

 Contains the static files used in the project.
+It's whole contents are copied to output during build.

-*lib
+* lib

 Contains the Typescript description files for Phaser.
-Courtesy of mattherman/phaser-typescript-template.
+Courtesy of [mattherman/phaser-typescript-template](https://github.com/mattherman/phaser-typescript-template).

-*node_modules
+* node_modules

 All the node modules used.
 I should'n've uploaded this.

-*output
+* output

 The output of the build procedure.
 To run the game, create a http server based on this directory and open index.html in a browser.

-*src
+* src

 The source to the game.